University Undergraduate Core Courses

 At the center of the University Core is a commitment to helping students understand the world in which they live so that they can better advocate for justice and act in solidarity with people who are disadvantaged and oppressed.

-- Equity and Global Identities: Identities in Context courses
+- Identities in Context courses

-- Equity and Global Identities: Global Interdependence courses
+- Global Interdependence courses

-Ways of Thinking (12 credits - four courses)
+Ways of Thinking (12 credits - Four Courses)

 A hallmark of a liberal arts, Jesuit education is exposure to a breadth of disciplines and intellectual traditions.
 Each category exposes students to a distinct, disciplinary lens through which to encounter and engage with the world around them.